svenhjol/Charm/docs/features/mobs.md

 ![Mobs affected by beacon](https://i.postimg.cc/j2jyBjtB/Mobs-affected-by-beacon.png) A beacon with the secondary effect of **Regeneration** will heal all tamed, friendly and neutral mobs in the area around it.
 With the secondary effect of **Strength**, all nearby monsters will receive **Weakness**.

+## Parrots stay on shoulder
+Parrots now stay on the player's shoulder when jumping or falling.
+To remove a parrot, just crouch.

 ## Remove Nitwits
 ![Remove Nitwits](https://i.postimg.cc/k5dKqs7Q/Remove-nitwits.png)
 Prevents nitwits from spawning as new villagers.
 It also converts any nitwits in freshly loaded chunks to unemployed villagers.